ReemNeama/eventati_book/eventati_book_development_tracker.md

     - [x] Implement UserFirestoreService
     - [x] Implement PlanningFirestoreService (budget, tasks, guests)
     - [x] Implement ServiceFirestoreService
-  - [ ] Firebase Storage Configuration
+  - [x] Firebase Storage Configuration
-    - [ ] Set up storage for profile images
+    - [x] Set up storage for profile images
-    - [ ] Configure storage for venue images
+    - [x] Configure storage for venue, event, and service images
-    - [ ] Implement secure access rules
+    - [x] Implement secure access rules
-    - [ ] Add image compression and optimization
+    - [x] Add image compression and optimization
+    - [x] Implement thumbnail generation
+    - [x] Create image galleries for displaying multiple images

+  **Important Note on Vendor Implementation:**
+  - Vendors will have their own separate admin projects/applications where they can upload their details and images
+  - The Eventati Book app will only display vendor information, handle bookings, and process payments
+  - The app will not include functionality for vendors to upload images directly
+  - The Firebase Storage structure for services will be used to store images that are uploaded through the vendor admin projects
+  - The Eventati Book app will only read from these storage locations, not write to them
   - [ ] Data Migration Strategy
     - [ ] Create migration utilities for each data type
     - [ ] Add data validation during migration